Royal Highness: Spain

-In Spain, the prince or princess of Asturias, his or her spouse and the infantes of Spain bear the style of Royal Highness.
+In Spain, the prince or princess of Asturias, their spouse and the infantes of Spain bear the style of Royal Highness.
 The infantes are the children of the monarch and the children of the prince or princess of Asturias.
 Their spouses are not infantes by marriage and do not bear the style of Royal Highness, although they usually bear the ducal title of their spouse along with the style of The Most Excellent, also used by the children of the infantes and the grandees of Spain.

 The consort of a queen regnant bears the title of prince and the style of Royal Highness, although the last male consort, spouse of Queen Isabella II, was elevated to the dignity of king consort with the style of Majesty.

 Finally, a regent designated outside of the royal family in the cases provided by law would bear the simpler style of Highness.